-Composition in 1914: 3 Companies of Rajputs, 2 Companies of Jats and 3 Companies of Hindustani Musalmans.
-1919: 1 1/2 Companies of Rajputs, 1 Company of Jats and 1 1/2 Companies of Hindustani Musalmans.
+Composition in 1914: 3 Companies of Rajputs, 2 Companies of Jats and 3 Companies of Hindustani Muslims.
+1919: 1 1/2 Companies of Rajputs, 1 Company of Jats and 1 1/2 Companies of Hindustani Muslims.

-Location in July 1914: The 99th Deccan Infantry was stationed at Sehore (Madhya Pradesh, India) having arrived from Singapore on 24th January 1911.
+Location in July 1914: The 99th Deccan Infantry was stationed at Sehore in what is now Madhya Pradesh, India having arrived there from Singapore on 24 January 1911.

-In April 1918, the 99th Deccan Infantry moved to Nasiriyah where the Regiment remained until early 1919.
-In February 1919, the Regiment joined the 34th Indian Infantry Brigade, 17th Indian Division and in 1920 helped to suppress the Iraqi Revolt.
-In November 1920, the 99th Deccan Infantry joined the 75th Indian Infantry Brigade, 17th Indian Division.
-The 99th Deccan Infantry was redesignated as the 5th Battalion, Hyderabad Regiment in 1922.
+In April 1918, the 1st Battalion 99th Deccan Infantry moved to Nasiriyah where the Regiment remained until early 1919.
+In February 1919, the unit joined the 34th Indian Infantry Brigade, 17th Indian Division and in 1920 helped to suppress the Iraqi Revolt.
+In November 1920, the Battalion joined the 75th Indian Infantry Brigade, 17th Indian Division.
+The 99th Deccan Infantry was redesignated as the 5th Battalion Hyderabad Regiment in 1922.

-There are three war diaries for the 99th Deccan Infantry and all have been digitized by the National Archives.
+There are three war diaries for the 1st Battalion 99th Deccan Infantry and all have been digitized by the National Archives.
+The war diaries were written by British officers serving with the Regiment and recorded its location and activities.
+They are the primary source of information for the Regiment once it left India.
 To download the war diaries for a small fee click on the blue links below which will take you to the National Archives’ website.

 - Date: 10 April 1917 – 31 January 1919